openapi-generators/openapitools-generator-action/README.md

 ### `docker-repository`

-The Docker repository uses as source for openapitools/openapi-generator-cli image.
+The Docker repository uses as source for  `docker-image`.
+Defaults to `docker.io`.

 ### `docker-image`

 The Docker image used by the generator.
+Defaults to `openapitools/openapi-generator-cli`.

 ### `generator-tag`